Nebbreal/Modular-Fish-System-Showcase/README.md

 # Meer Momo

 ## Description
-Meer Momo is a fishing game meant for mentally  and physically disabled people to play on a [Pillo](https://pillo.nl/).
+Meer Momo is a fishing game made to play on a [Pillo](https://pillo.nl/), with disabled poeple in mind.
 In Meer Momo the player can catch random fish using the Pillo.
+The game should make the player feel relaxed while fishing in the comfort of their own home.

 ## Installation